junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 The flashing light explodes.

 When it dies down, all that remains before their eyes, is a lifeless body with two burned wings behind its back.
-The charred marks scorched into the headboard and the wall behind them.
+The charred marks scorched into the bed and the wall behind them.

 Dean cradles the angel's body in his arms, crying with broken pieces of his soul falling in his tears.